codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 **Benefits of GitOps Environments**

-* Account-level visibility:  GitOps Environments in Codefresh are managed at the account level, providing a holistic view of all Argo CD applications across GitOps Runtimes in clusters mapped to tthe Environments.
+* Account-level visibility:  GitOps Environments in Codefresh are managed at the account level, providing a holistic view of all Argo CD applications across GitOps Runtimes in clusters mapped to the Environments.
 * Application traceability: Gain insights into application promotions across diverse environments, including commit and PR histories, and developers responsible for each change.
 * Micro-service visibility: Get a clear understanding of what is running in an Environment, including dependencies and services/components to enhance your control and management capabilities.

-TBD: diagram displaying applications and then organized into envs
+The diagram illustrates how GitOps Environments in Codefresh organizes different Argo CD applications in their deployment contexts.

+{% include
+	image.html
+	lightbox="true"
+	file="/images/gitops-environments/argo-apps-organized-into-envs.png"
+	url="/images/gitops-environments/argo-apps-organized-into-envs.png"
+	alt="Argo CD applications organized in GitOps Environments" caption="Argo CD applications organized in GitOps Environments" max-width="70%"
+%}

 Create environments by defining key settings (see [Create GitOps Environments](#create-gitops-environments)), and see how Codefresh pulls in all the information into an intuitive dashboard (see [GitOps Environments dashboard](#gitops-environments-dashboard)).
 Learn how to [work with GitOps Environments](/#working-with-gitops-environments) and [work with Argo CD applications](#working-with-applications-in-gitops-environments) within Environments.

-Remember you can further refine application views in Environments through products.
+Remember you can further refine application views in Environments through Products.
 Read more in [GitOps Products]({{site.baseurl}}docs/dashboards/gitops-products/).

 ## GitOps Environments dashboard
 Here's an example of the GitOps Environments dashboard.